-Students living in University residence halls are required to contract for a meal plan with Dining Services.
+Students living in UM Housing are required to contract for a meal plan with UM Dining.
 Room and board rates are the same for in-state and out of-state students.
 Occupants may select any meal plan to obtain the number of meals preferred and choose from a variety of room options.

 Students who are approved to move out of the residence halls and terminate their meal plan contract will receive a prorated refund based upon the days remaining in the semester less the cancellation fee.
-For more information and charges, see the Residence Life Office website and UM Dining website.
+For more information and charges, see the UM Housing Office website and UM Dining website.

 Vehicle Registration Fee

 All vehicles parking on campus must display current campus vehicle registration between the hours of 7:00 a.m. and 5:00 p.m.
 Monday through Friday year round.
 Students, staff or faculty may purchase window or hanger decals.

 More information can be found at the UM Police parking web page.